World-of-Workflows/WorkflowsUniversity/README.md

 1. Users and Capabilities
    1. [Manage Capabilities](manage-capabilities.md) - Learn to work with the system of capabilities and to add and edit capabilities in your system.
 2. Electronic Forms
-   1. [Jotform Integration](jotform-integration.md) - Integrate Jotform with your system and deliver awesome electronic forms
+   1. [Jotform Integration](jotform-integration.md) - Integrate Jotform with your system and deliver awesome electronic forms.
+3. Workflow Development
+   1. [Activity Guide](activity-guide.md) - Reference information on all activities in the system